cmjeon/blog-jekyll-001/_pages/docs-archive.md

 permalink: /docs/
 ---

-Sample document listing for the collection `_books`.
+Sample document listing for the collection `_docs`.